Seller Financing – How Much Can The Buyer Afford?

 The Debt Rule says that the total debt expense – which is the sum of the total mortgage payment plus monthly payments on existing debt like cars, credit cards, etc. – cannot exceed a percentage of income.

-This is often referred to as the back-end ratio and ranges from 36 percent to 43 percent.
+This is often referred to as the back-end ratio and ranges from 36% to 43%.

 3. Cash Rule